 Are False Indigo Deer Resistant?

-False Indigo is not typically bothered by small herbivores or deer.
+False Indigo (Baptisia) is not typically bothered by small herbivores or deer.
+Deer generally find this plant unpalatable.
 However, it can be affected by the Genista Broom moth, which can devour the plant right down to the ground.
-Fortunately, for the home gardener, a healthy False Indigo will bounce right back from the attack with no harm done.
-Deer have a preference for: American Arborvitae, Candy Lily, Cherries, European Mountain Ash, Evergreen Azaleas, Hardy Geranium, Hostas, Pinxterbloom Azalea, Plums, Rhododendrons, Sea Holly, Strawberry, Tulip, Wintercreeper, and Yews.
+Fortunately, for the home gardener, a healthy False Indigo will bounce back from an attack with no harm done.

 baptisia-cherries-jubilee-apj18-7.jpg

-Evergreens and some trees are more likely to be eaten by deer during winter months when their normal food source is scarce.
-Trees and perennials in the list above may be predated by deer at any time of the year when they are actively growing.
-According to Rutgers University, False Indigo is rated A on their list of plants damaged by deer, which means it is rarely eaten by them.
+Evergreens and some deciduous trees are more likely to be eaten by deer during winter months when their normal food source is scarce; however False Indigo is dormant in the winter and does not have any growth available to foragers.
+Rutgers University rates False Indigo as A on their list of plants damaged by deer, which means it is rarely eaten by them.

 Keeping Deer Away From False Indigo

 A small fence or the use of thorny shrubs around the plant may help deter deer from browsing False Indigo.
-Although baptisia is not preferred by deer, it may become a food source when their usual food sources are scarce.
-Liquid Fence Deer and Rabbit Repellent may be sprayed on or near the plant to deter herbivores on those rare instances that the plant is predated by them.
-Deer or rabbits are least likely to eat the foliage, but the soft, tender roots may be eaten by voles on occasion.
+Although baptisia is not preferred by deer, it may become a food source when their usual options are scarce.
+Liquid Fence Deer and Rabbit Repellent may be sprayed on or near the plant to deter herbivores if you notice any damage.
+Deer and rabbits are more likely to eat young, tender foliage, while voles may eat the soft roots on occasion.
 A simple wire mesh surrounding the crown should help keep them away.

 spraying-baptisia-foliage-with-deer-repellent.jpg